 C.E.
 Thurston History

 Established in 1919, C.E.
 Thurston started out as a mechanical packing and manufacturing company in Virginia.
-It wasn’t long after, however, that the company added insulation contracting to its business, and began offering services to numerous businesses and home overs, which included insulation removal, repair, and installation.
+It wasn’t long after that the company added insulation contracting to its business, and began offering services to numerous businesses and home overs.
+This included insulation removal, repair, and installation.

 Shortly after, the company also bought the Ambrose Insulation Company.
 Acquiring these companies allowed C.E.
 Thurston to grow significantly as a business, but through the purchases, thousands of asbestos-related lawsuits were attached.